Danialgharaie/mutant-landscape/README.md

 to the new best sequence.

 Fallback mutations are guided by the ProSST matrix even when no allowed sites remain.
 Positions are ranked by the number and sum of negative scores, and random choices are drawn from the best-ranked (least deleterious) sites.

+## Self-Adaptive Parameters

+Both the mutation probability and crossover rate can adapt during the search.
+At each generation EvoSage adjusts these rates based on the population diversity and whether the best additive score improved over the previous generation.
+Use `--cr-start`, `--cr-min` and `--cr-decay` to control the adaptive schedule for crossover in the same way that `--pm-start`, `--pm-min` and `--pm-decay` control the mutation rate.
+The per-generation history of diversity, rates and best score is saved to `stats_history.csv` for further analysis.